tmsvn/jauu-net/content/posts/2024-01-13-nvim/index.md

 questioned bad habits and analyzed repetitive pattern and switched to neovim with certain plugin set.
 Here I describe which plugins I use and why*.

+Before I go into detail, I would like to explain my working practices in this section.
+This is important because my setup is tailored to my environment and may be completely different for you.
 Admittedly, I don't get to do much programming.
-Usually it's analyses using Python or minimal code here and there, which I create in the the evening hours.
+Usually using Python for analysing or minimal code here and there, which I create in the the evening hours.
 Sometimes hardware-related C or Rust code.
-But it's by no means the case that I'm constantly contributing code to larger software projects and programming 24/7.
+But it's by no means the case that I'm constantly contributing code to larger software projects and do programming 24/7.
 The daily work routine takes its toll.
-Nevertheless, I still try to create a balance in my free time in order to to devote myself to highly technical, cutting edge technologies.
+So at the end I use vim for the following:

+- Smaller C/Rust/Python/Go projects with a couple of files
+- Contributing/modifying individual files in the Linux Kernel
+- LaTeX/Website editing
+- Email composing with mutt

 I've been using vim as an editor since I started using Linux, which was almost 25 years ago.
-I used to use Emacs and at work I also came into contact with Sublime Text - which is a great editor (vim under Windows was never really my favourite).
-Since I usually never code at work programming at work, I have no need for an editor under windows.
+I used to use Emacs and at work I also came into contact with Sublime Text - which is a great editor.
+Vim under Windows was never really my favourite.
+I have no need for an editor under windows.
 My statements therefore refer entirely to the Linux environment.

-Since then I have been using vim, on principle, without plugins, to be as flexible as possible without accumulating large digital debts or developing too far away from standard vim.
+Since then I have been using vim, without plugins, to be as flexible as possible without accumulating large digital debts or developing too far away from standard vim.

-Of course, I've been following all the neovim trends and the many new command line tools, often developed in Rust.
-Where I have actually renewed myself with the command line tools by using new tools, I have not changed my vim habits.
+Of course, I've been following the Neovim fork debate, technical Neovim trends.
+But I have not changed my vim habits during the years that much.
 I just had the feeling that I could work very efficiently with my editor.

-Over the last two years, however, I've started to try out new things, to question bad habits, to look specifically at where my workflow can be improved, where repetitive patterns are hidden and so on.
+Over the last two years, however, I've started to try out new things, to question bad (say inefficient) habits, to look specifically at where my workflow can be improved, where repetitive patterns are hidden and so on.

-Well, and what can I say, for 2 years I have actually been using neovim with a number of plugins and I would like to introduce them here together with my workflow.
+Well, and what can I say, for 1.5 years I have actually been using Neovim with a number of plugins and I would like to introduce them here together with my workflow.
 Here is a first screenshot: